vinaysingh01/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 #### How does Harness conduct pre-deployment validations and manage ECS Blue and Green services by updating tags based on target groups before initiating the deployment?

 Harness performs some validations before the deployment.
 Before the deployment, Harness identifies ECS Blue and Green services based on the target group and updates tags accordingly.
 It then starts the deployment.
-One may enable the Feature Flag - `CDS_ECS_BG_VALIDATION` to use the feature on account.
 Please read more on this in the [Documentation](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/aws/ecs/ecs-deployment-tutorial/#ecs-blue-green-service-validation)

 #### What can cause this error : There are no eligible delegates available in the account to execute the task.
 Non active delegates , `TERRAGRUNT_PLAN_TASK_NG_V2` Task type not supported by delegate(s) ?